jaredszajkowski/jaredszajkowski.github.io/content/post/reusable-extensible-python-functions-financial-data-analysis/polygon_pull_data.md

         Multiplier for the time span (e.g., 1 for daily data). adjusted : bool
-        If True, return adjusted data; if False, return raw data. excel_export : bool
+        If True, return adjusted data; if False, return raw data. force_existing_check : bool
+        If True, force a complete check of the existing data file to verify that there are not any gaps in the data. free_tier : bool
+        If True, then pause to avoid API limits. verbose : bool
+        If True, print detailed information about the data being processed. excel_export : bool
         If True, export data to Excel format. pickle_export : bool